analiceleite/dbmind_agent/README.md

 ### 🛒 Product Insights
 - What products are available and what are their prices?
 - Which product was the best-seller this month?
-- What was our total sales revenue in November?
-- What are the three most expensive products?
 - How many units of the Notebook Pro were sold?

 ### 👥 Customer Analytics
 - How many customers are currently registered?
-- Which customers are located in New York?
+- Which customers are from New York?
-- Who are our top-spending customers?
-- List customers registered in the last 6 months.

 ### 💼 Employee & HR
 - How many employees work in the sales department?
-- What is the average employee salary?
+- What is the average salary of employees?
-- Who is the most senior employee at the company?
-- List all managers and their salaries.

 ### 💰 Finance & Budgets
 - What is the company’s total budget for 2025?
 - How much do we owe in unpaid debts?
-- What are our largest expenses with suppliers?
-- Which department has the largest budget?

 ### 📦 Inventory & Suppliers
 - Which products have low stock (less than 20 units)?
 - Who are our suppliers and which cities are they from?
-- How much did we spend on suppliers this year?
-- Which invoices are still unpaid?

 ### 🔍 Advanced & Cross-Table Queries
 - Which products were sold by Fernanda Lee?
-- Who bought the Smartphone X and on which date?
-- Which employee had the highest sales value last month?
 - List sales with customer name, product, and employee involved.

 ---